bini34/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that sets the permission to the file hello as follows: a script that sets the mode of the file hello to thisu

- script that sets the mode of the file hello the same as olleh’s mode.:
+ script that sets the mode of the file hello the same as olleh’s mode.a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.